 Less Than Significant Impact.
-The project site is situated on a flat lot and developed with five detached residential buildings.
-Water that falls on the site either is absorbed into the ground on-site or is directed to North Columbus Avenue.
+The project site is comprised of three flat lots that are developed with a total of five residential units and associated structures.
+Water that falls on the site either is absorbed into the ground on-site or is directed to Hawthorne Street or South Columbus Avenue.
 These conditions would not change substantially with project implementation.
-The project will not alter the course of a stream or river, since no river or stream is located on the site nor would the project result in a substantial increase in runoff.
+The project will not alter the course of a stream or river, since no river or stream is located on the site, nor would the project result in a substantial increase in runoff.
 Impacts to drainage patterns would be less than significant.